-Activist, educator and author Dr. Warren Farrell is at it again with his book co-authored by Dr. John Gray, The Boy Crisis: Why Our Boys Are Struggling and What We can Do About It.
-For many years, Farrell has been concerned for the welfare of boys, and he believes that fatherlessness is at the very heart of the issue.
+Activist, educator and author Dr. Warren Farrell is at it again.
+He co-authored The Boy Crisis: Why Our Boys Are Struggling and What We can Do About It, with Dr. John Gray.
+For many years, Farrell has been concerned for the welfare of boys.
+He believes that fatherlessness is at the very heart of the issue.

 In an Institute for Family Studies interview, Farrell asserts that today’s boys often struggle with a sense of hopelessness and a lack of purpose linked in part to family breakdown and father deprivation.
 He also believes that boys’ and men’s weakness is their facade of strength.

 A United Nations study found boys lagging behind girls in all the developed nations.
 The women’s movement has really helped young girls recognize that girls can take many paths and be successful.
 However, while girls’ sense of purpose has grown, boys’ sense of purpose has not.
 Boys seem to hear either that it’s all about earning money or being a loser.
 Farrell wonders what would happen if we told boys that being a full-time caregiver is a worthy option?

 Boys with little to no father involvement often look to their dads as role models.
 But without much time with their dads, their role models are more “straw men” or “straw dads,” says Farrell.